TG Therapeutics call volume above normal and directionally bullish

-Bullish option flow detected in TG Therapeutics (TGTX) with 2,340 calls trading, 1.0x expected, and implied vol increasing almost 2 points to 62.65%.
-Dec-24 28 calls and Nov-24 28 calls are the most active options, with total volume in those strikes near 600 contracts.
-The Put/Call Ratio is 0.26.
+Bullish option flow detected in TG Therapeutics (TGTX) with 5,007 calls trading, 2x expected, and implied vol increasing almost 2 points to 62.81%.
+Nov-24 28 calls and Jan-25 25 calls are the most active options, with total volume in those strikes near 850 contracts.
+The Put/Call Ratio is 0.10.
 Earnings are expected on March 3rd.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>